angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 One of the most powerful features of Signal Forms is schema-based validation.
 Instead of defining validation rules directly on form controls, we create a declarative schema that describes all validation rules for our form.
+In this first part of out article series, we will give you a very short introduction to it.
+The next part will cover more advanced and complex scenarios - so stay tuned.

 ### Creating a Basic Schema

-Signal Forms use the `schema()` function to define validation rules:
+Signal Forms use the `schema()` function to define validation rules.
+Angular comes with some very common rules by default, that we can use, we learn about them in short.

 ```typescript
 import {